This guide is a work in progress, be sure to check back often!

 Unreal Engine is the second most popular engine after Unity and has been used to make several AAA game titles including Mortal Kombat, Gears of War and many more.
-Unreal Game Engine is programmed using both C++ and their own visual programming language Blueprint.
+Unreal Game Engine is programmed using both C++ and its own visual programming language Blueprint.
 Unreal Engine runs on Windows and Mac and is capable of targeting pretty much every single platform on the market today.
 Unreal Engine is considered slightly more difficult to learn than Unity and may not be a great choice for learning due to the complexity.
-There are quite a few books and tutorials to get you started with Unreal Engine, such as our own tutorial available here.
-Unreal Engine costs nothing to start developing, however once your game reaches a certain threshold of revenue ($3000 per quarter) you owe Epic a 5% royalty.
+There are quite a few books and tutorials to get you started with Unreal Engine, such as our tutorial available here.
+Unreal Engine costs nothing to start developing, however, once your game reaches a certain threshold of revenue ($3000 per quarter) you owe Epic a 5% royalty.

-The Godot game engine is the most popular open source 2D/3D game engine right now.
-Open source means the source code of the engine and tools is available for everyone, so development of Godot is done by a community effort.
+The Godot game engine is the most popular open-source 2D/3D game engine right now.
+Open source means the source code of the engine and tools is available for everyone, so the development of Godot is done by a community effort.
 Oh, and it’s free.
-Godot uses an easy to understand scripting language GDScript as well as C# and their own visual programming language.
-Godot can run on Mac, Windows and Linux and is able to target all of those as well as iOS, Android and Web.
+Godot uses an easy to understand scripting language GDScript as well as C# and their visual programming language.
+Godot can run on Mac, Windows, and Linux and is able to target all of those as well as iOS, Android and Web.
 Godot is arguably the easiest of the three engines mentioned so far to learn, although it also has the least number of books and shipped games of the three engines.
 Fortunately, there are several tutorial series available to get you up to speed with Godot, including our own Godot tutorial series on GameFromScratch and our step by step tutorial series covering how to create a 2D game in Godot available here on Devga.

 … more coming soon.